 Consider this situation:

 A Forious faucet leaks, flooding the kitchen and doing serious damage to the cabinets and flooring.
-The water also leaks through the floor damaging the ceiling and walls, carpet, and most of the furnishings in the rec room in the basement below.
+The water also leaks through the floor, damaging the ceiling and walls, carpet, and most of the furnishings in the rec room below.
 The cost of repairing and replacing the damage will run to several thousand dollars.

 Because all the damage can be traced directly back to the leaking faucet, Furuisi Building Materials is liable for the entire cost of repairing all the damage to the kitchen and rec room.